fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 - [x] UDP/TCP targets if people want to expose custom apis or other traffic themselves.
 - [x] Sites that do not require newt or wireguard so you can traefik to anything
 - [ ] Automatically create DNS records if provided with access to DNS provider (like Cloudflare API key)
-- [ ] Support tailscale as an exit node
+- [ ] Support Tailscale as an exit node

 ### SAAS